arvindr9/Neural-Network/README-SETUP.md

 ```
 cd (file directory)
 ```
-Or drag the folder into the Terminal window after entering `cd`
+Or drag the folder into the Terminal window after entering `cd` and then press enter

-Then, enter the following:
+Then, enter the following and then press enter:

 ```
 python NN.py